leonstel/leonstel.github.io/blogs/gmap4.md

 #### Map Base
 The MapBase does the heavy lifting like initializing the `GoogleMapInstance` after the map script has loaded, rendering the map and providing some util functions.
-An important thing is that it sets itself as the context in the instance.
+An important thing is that it sets itself as the context in the `GoogleMapsInstance`.
 This way the `GoogleMapInstance` is able to call the `markerClicked()` through its context when a marker has been clicked on the map.
 ```
 export class MapBase implement IMap {